-The coast of this little area is also known as the ‘Graveyard of the Atlantic’, and is a scuba divers wonderland with a dizzying array of ship wrecks, artificial reefs, fish, and warm clear waters.
+The coast of this little area is also known as the ‘Graveyard of the Atlantic’, and is a scuba divers wonderland with a dizzying array of ship wrecks and artificial reefs, fish, and warm clear waters.

 The Crystal Coast is also a fantastic place for craft beer.

 I spent last weekend enjoying as much as I could in this special place.
-Arriving on Friday, I enjoyed a walk through the town of Beaufort and along the treelined walkways beside the docks of the waterfront, watching the boats coming and going, and enjoying the breeze coming in off the water.
+Arriving on Friday, I enjoyed a walk through the town of Beaufort and along the treelined walkway beside the docks of the waterfront, watched the boats coming and going, and enjoyed the breeze coming in off the water.

-I stopped in Fishtowne Brew House, located just a block from the waterfront, and enjoyed their Gose Down Easy, Andromeda Pale Ale, and a delicious sandwich from Turner Street Market right next store.
+I then stopped by Fishtowne Brew House, located just a block from the waterfront, and enjoyed their Gose Down Easy, Andromeda Pale Ale, and a delicious sandwich from Turner Street Market right next store.

 The Fishtowne Brew House and Turner Street Market are located in the space formerly occupied by The Net House Restaurant & Oyster Bar.
-And while I am sad that the Net House is gone, since it was one of my favorite seafood places in Beaufort, I am comforted by the fact that it was replaced by what are sure to be two of my new favorite places.
+And while I am sad that the Net House is gone (it was one of my favorite seafood places in Beaufort) I am comforted by the fact that it was replaced by what are sure to be two of my new favorite places.

 Next, I visited Mill Whistle Brewing, a Nano brewery located on the site of the 100-year-old Safrit Lumber Mill which closed in 1970s.
-They run a 1 beer barrel brewing system which they say allows them to produce a wide variety of beer styles.
-When I stopped by, they had eight of their own beers on tap, as well as six guest taps.
+They run a 1 beer barrel brewing system which allows them to produce a wide variety of beer styles.
+When I stopped by, they had eight of their own beers on tap as well as six guest taps.

 I sampled the Indignant Bullfrog IPA, the Babs Retsina Sour Ale, and the Color Chai Amber Ale.
 Each was an excellent representation of their style with vibrant and complex flavors.
 The Babs was especially good sour ale.
 Where some can be excessively dank, it had a nice tartness which was balanced out by a semi sweet malty backbone.

-Kelly, my bartender, was quite knowledgeable about the beers on tap and was glad to talk about each one, the former mill, or even the movie playing next door.
+Kelly, my bartender, was quite knowledgeable about the beers on tap and was happy to talk about them, the former mill, and even the movie playing next door.
 By the time I left felt like we had known each other for years.
 Great beer, great company, and a warm, friendly, and inviting atmosphere.